Jesus is born

 He went there to register with Mary, who was pledged to be married to him and was expecting a child.Luke 2: 6

 Four days of travel in Mary’s condition was taking its toll on her.
 Her feet were swollen in their dangling position.
 She felt tired and ill.
+Finally, they had stopped to camp for the night.
 She laid down on the padded pallet Joseph had made for her.
 She just wanted to sleep.
 Every muscle, every part of her felt exhausted.
 She closed her eyes.

 “Mary.”
 She heard Joseph call her name with such tenderness.
 Did Joseph know he was showing the tenderness of God to her every time he spoke to her with love?
 Did Joseph know Mary felt God’s protection every time he stood up to gossips in her defense?
 Could Joseph understand how his words and tone with which he said things gave her the courage to get through the days?